Grilled Lemon Pepper Chicken Thighs are simple to make and perfect for summer grilling. Make ahead, freezer friendly and great for meal-prep!

 - Dried Spices: The main spices are course ground black pepper, sea salt, thyme, onion powder, and garlic powder.
 To save one time and spices you could also buy pre mixed lemon pepper chicken seasoning.

-- White Wine (Optional): White wine adds a sweet flavor and a bit of acid that brightens up the chicken.
+- White Wine: White wine adds a sweet flavor and a bit of acid that brightens up the chicken.
 This is not required and chicken broth could be subbed in with a bit of white wine vinegar.

-- Brown Sugar (Optional): This gives the chicken so much flavor and a nice color when they cook.
+- Brown Sugar: This gives the chicken so much flavor and a nice color when they cook.

 Trim fat from chicken thighs and add to a large bowl.
 Sprinkle with dried spices, course ground black pepper, and sea salt.
 Then add in lemon juice, sliced lemons, white wine, and olive oil and brown sugar if using.
-Cover the bowl and marinade the chicken thighs for at least 30 minutes.
+Cover the bowl and marinade the chicken thighs for at least 30 minutes or up to 2 hours.

 Once the chicken has marinaded, spray then heat the grill to 400 degrees F. When the grill heated, add the chicken thighs to the grill and also the sliced lemons.
 Close the lid and let cook for 4-5 minutes until charred.